Zion-W9/Care_Android/README.md

 # Care: A Comprehensive Diabetes Management App

+This was my first journey into Android development, and the project leveraged open source as its foundation.
+I tried to incorporate my background in artificial intelligence.

 ## Overview

 **Care** is a cutting-edge Android application tailored for individuals managing diabetes.
 Built on a foundation of open-source technology and integrated with OpenAI's powerful GPT-4 model, Care offers an innovative approach to diabetes care.
 This app is designed to empower users with diabetes to accurately monitor and manage their health through a user-friendly interface and a host of essential features.